aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/install-cli/install-cli-mac.md

 # Installation

-1. Ensure you have `brew` installed https://brew.sh/
+1. Ensure you have `brew` installed https://brew.sh/.
-2. Open a new terminal and enter the following commands
+2. Open a new terminal and enter the following commands.

 ```zsh
     brew update